mlogan914/mlogan914.github.io/_posts/2025-08-11-too-tech-for-clinical-too-clinical-for-tech.md

 ---

-## The Real Challenge — And Opportunity
+## The Real Challenge...
+And Opportunity
-This middle space can be frustrating, but it’s also where the most meaningful change happens.
-Progress here isn’t about grand overhauls — it’s about finding small, strategic shifts that work for teams.
+This gray area can be frustrating, but it’s also where the most meaningful change happens.
+Progress here isn’t about grand overhauls — it’s about finding small, strategic incramental shifts that work for teams.

 It’s where you can:
 - Spot opportunities to simplify without oversimplifying.
 - Introduce improvements in a way that feels safe to adopt.
 - Build trust so that when bigger changes are needed, both sides are ready for them.

-It’s not about moving fast — it’s about moving smart, earning buy-in, and fixing the right things.
+It’s not about moving fast — it’s about moving smart, earning buy-in, and fixing the right things in a secure and compliant manner.

 ---

-If you’re in this space too, you know the tension — and the silence.
-But you also know that the people who can bridge these worlds are rare, and necessary.
+If you’re in this space too, you know the tension — and the silence, but you also know that the people who can bridge these worlds are rare, and necessary.

 We may be few, but we’re the ones who show what’s possible.